CartoDB/dataservices-api/doc/geocoding_functions.md

 ## Postal Code Geocoder

-This function geocodes postal codes and country names and transforms them to points or polygon geometries.
+This function geocodes your data into point, or polygon, geometries for postal codes.
 The postal code polygon geocoder covers the United States, France, Australia and Canada; a request for a different country will return an empty response.

 **Note:** For the USA, US Census [Zip Code Tabulation Areas](https://www.census.gov/geo/reference/zctas.html) (ZCTA) are used to reference geocodes for USPS postal codes service areas.
 See the [FAQs](http://docs.cartodb.com/faqs/datasets-and-data/#why-does-cartodb-use-census-bureau-zctas-and-not-usps-zip-codes-for-postal-codes) about datasets and data for details.